Moon Boots: Career

 After finishing his education, he moved to Chicago to pursue a music career.
 To get his music heard, Dougherty would distribute demos to local DJs and would also spread his music online to share and evolve his sound.
 During his time in Chicago, Dougherty would join fellow musicians Saam Hagshenas and Jonathan Marks and become the keyboardist of the indie band Hey Champ.
-The band got noticed by American rapper and producer Lupe Fiasco, who signed the band to his 1st & 15th record label in 2008.
+The band was noticed by American rapper and producer Lupe Fiasco, who signed the band to his 1st & 15th record label in 2008.
 Later, Dougherty left the band and returned to DJing again.
 In 2011, Dougherty met Perseus (Leon Oziel), the founder of the record label / DJ collective French Express.
 He joined the label and made his first release, "Off My Mind / Gopherit" for French Express later that year.
-After he moved back to Brooklyn, Dougherty was introduced to London-based label Anjunadeep where he later got signed.
+After he moved back to Brooklyn, Dougherty was introduced to London-based label Anjunadeep where he was later signed.

 His debut album, First Landing, was released on August 4, 2017, on Anjunadeep.
 The album received favourable reviews and was extensively played on KCRW in Los Angeles where Dougherty also performed tracks from the album live on KCRW's Morning Becomes Eclectic hosted by Jason Bentley Additionally, the album charted at #1 on NACC Electronic Album in August and September 2017.
 “First Landing” was also chosen as Tower Records Japan's “Record Of The Month”.

 In 2018, following the release of First Landing, Dougherty began performing with a live band.
 The live band consists of Peter Dougherty (keyboard, synthesizer, backing vocals/vocoder), Ross Clark (guitar, bass, synth bass), Dusty Kaufman (drums), Black Gatsby, Nic Hanson, Elie Fletcher and KONA (all vocals).
 In this new live configuration, Moon Boots sold-out shows at El Rey Theatre (Los Angeles), The Independent (San Francisco), Music Hall Of Williamsburg (Brooklyn) and made further appearances at Red Rocks Amphitheater (Morrison, CO) and Mamby On The Beach (Chicago).

 The same year, DJ Mag elected Dougherty as their “Breakthrough Producer” in their BONA2018 (Best Of North America) awards.
 He also became a Mixmag x AKG: HEADSPACE featured artist, where he was featured in a mini web documentary and interviewed in an episode of Mixmag's On Rotation, where he disclosed topics such as his musical influences and being a live musician.
 He continued to DJ and has performed at a multitude of festivals across North America including Movement, EDC Las Vegas, Coachella, Ultra Music Festival, Electric Zoo, Paradiso, CRSSD and Spring Awakening.